ECronin1973/programming-for-data-analytics/assignments/README.md

 ### ▶️ Run the notebook

-▶️ Run the notebook from the root directory using Jupyter:
+To run the notebook from the root directory, I used:
 ```bash
 jupyter notebook assignments/assignment03-pie.ipynb
 ```

 ### Sample Output

-When the notebook is executed, it will display a pie chart showing the percentage and count of each email domain found in the dataset.
-Since only three domain types exist, all are shown directly without grouping.
+When executed, the notebook printed a frequency table and displayed a pie chart showing the distribution of email domains.

 ```plaintext
 📌 Total unique email domain types: 3